ivasslides/DS4021-Final-Project/README.md

 # DS4021-Final-Project
-A repository for our DS 4021 Final Project: predicting fetal health status using Binary Model Classification.
+A repository for our DS 4021 Final Project: predicting fetal health status using four different machine learning models.

 ## Contents of Repository
 - ### Software and Platform Selection